 Ubud is one of the most popular destinations to visit in Bali, Indonesia.
-From incredible waterfalls and rice terraces, to volcano hikes, yoga classes and massages, find out the top things to do, places to visit, eat, drink, and of course, a few of my special tips for travelling around the region!
+From incredible waterfalls and rice terraces, to volcano hikes, yoga classes and massages, find out the top things to do, places to visit, eat, drink, and of course, a few of my special tips for travelling around the region in my Ubud blog!

 Ubud is one of those super cool towns I’d read about before I visited Bali in Indonesia.
 Friends raved about the natural beauty, the spas, food, waterfalls, day trips, yoga and more.
 I felt like everyone had a favourite spot in the area, and feeling cynical I wondered whether it was going to be horribly overhyped and touristy!